Tar (computing)

+A tarball contains metadata for the contained files including the name, ownership, timestamps, permissions and directory organization.
+As a file containing other files with associated metadata, a tarball is useful for software distribution and backup.

+POSIX abandoned tar in favor of pax, yet tar continues to have widespread use.

 History

-The command-line utility was first introduced in the Version 7 Unix in January 1979, replacing the tp program (which in turn replaced "tap").
-The file structure to store this information was standardized in POSIX.1-1988 and later POSIX.1-2001, and became a format supported by most modern file archiving systems.
-The tar command was abandoned in POSIX.1-2001 in favor of pax command, which was to support ustar file format; the tar command was indicated for withdrawal in favor of pax command at least since 1994.

-Today, Unix-like operating systems usually include tools to support tar files, as well as utilities commonly used to compress them, such as gzip and bzip2.
+The command was introduced to Unix in January 1979, replacing the tp program (which in turn replaced "tap").
+The file structure was standardized in POSIX.1-1988 and later POSIX.1-2001, and became a format supported by most modern file archiving utilities.
+The tar command was abandoned in POSIX.1-2001 in favor of pax, which was to support the ustar file format, and tar was indicated for withdrawal in favor of pax at least since 1994.
+None-the-less, many operating systems today include tools for tar files, as well as tools to compress and decompress them, such as xz, gzip, and bzip2.